Lyceum movement: Origins

 The first American lyceum, "Millbury Branch Number 1 of the American Lyceum," was founded by Josiah Holbrook in 1826.
 Holbrook was a traveling lecturer and teacher who believed that education was a lifelong experience, and intended to create a National American Lyceum organization that would oversee this method of teaching.
 Other educators adopted the lyceum format but were not interested in organizing, so this idea was ultimately dropped.

 Peak of the movement

 The Lyceum Movement reached the peak of its popularity in the antebellum era.
 Public Lyceums were set up around the country, as far south as Florida and west as Detroit, Michigan.
 Transcendentalists such as Ralph Waldo Emerson and Henry David Thoreau endorsed the movement and gave speeches at many local lyceums.
 As a young man, Abraham Lincoln gave a speech to a Lyceum in Springfield, Illinois.

 Lyceum as entertainment

 After the American Civil War, lyceums were increasingly used as a venue for travelling entertainers, such as vaudeville and minstrel shows.
 They were also still used for public speeches and lectures.
-Notable public figures such as Susan B. Anthony, Elizabeth Cady Stanton, Victoria Woodhull, Anna Dickinson, Mark Twain, and William Lloyd Garrison, all spoke at lyceums in the late 19th century.
+Notable public figures such as Susan B. Anthony, Elizabeth Cady Stanton, Lucy Stone, Victoria Woodhull, Anna Dickinson, Josiah Gilbert Holland, Mark Twain, and William Lloyd Garrison, all spoke at lyceums in the late 19th century.